DaftBrit/NoitaArchipelago/README.md

 The Fungal Caverns don't replace all of their pedestals with checks.

 The Fungal Caverns have a ridiculous number of pedestals.
 We decided to replace just the wand pedestals in the Fungal Caverns, rather than replacing both the wand and potion pedestals like we do in other biomes.

+## Design Choices and Notes
+### Redelivery and Async
+* Potions are excluded since the flasks they are contained in will collide with each other and explode, spilling their contents (can include lava, acid, polymorphine, etc).
+* Traps would all be triggered instantly, which can lead to an imminent death.

+### Modding

+The Archipelago implementation makes the following assumptions, so mods that greatly interfere with these may not work well:

+* All the vanilla biomes and Holy Mountains still exist.
+* Holy Mountains exist at certain depths (with some tolerance to shifting their depth).
+* There must be at least one chest or pedestal available in each of the vanilla biomes they appear normally.
+* Biomes are traversed roughly in the vanilla layout, otherwise some items may be out-of-sequence.
+* There are spell refreshes and shops in Holy Mountains, each with at least 5 items.
+* There is a secret shop, with at least 4 items (it can be anywhere).
+* The vanilla bosses and orbs still exist.
+* That the player can complete their selected goal.